pipebots/T6-communications/README.md

 **Overview**
-This lora_communications contains a ROS2 node designed to facilitate communication over LoRa 868 MHz.
-The node subscribes to various pieces of information, including sensor data, battery status, and blockage information.
+This lora_communications contains a ROS2 node designed to facilitate communication over LoRa 868 MHz and WiFi.
+The node subscribes to various pieces of information, including sensor data, and diagnostic information.
 This information is then transmitted to a ground station.
 The LoRa communication is established using a Pycom LoPy4 device connected to a Raspberry Pi 4 via a USB port.

 **Requirements**
 To set up the communication system, you will need the following hardware components: